-The goal of the zoning translation and alignment effort is to ensure that properties in transit station areas that are recommended for transit oriented development by an adopted area plan have the appropriate zoning to align with adopted area plan policies, or the vision for the area.
+The goal of the TOD Alignment Rezoning effort is to ensure that properties in transit station areas that are recommended for transit oriented development by an adopted area plan have the appropriate zoning to align with adopted area plan policies, or the vision for the area.
 The most appropriate zoning is usually one of the Transit Oriented Development (TOD) zoning districts.

-If a parcel with a recommended future land use of transit oriented development currently has a UMUD zoning district or has an Urban Conditional or Optional zoning district (e.g. TOD-MO, MUDD(CD), etc.), it will not be rezoned in the Phase 2 TOD Alignment Rezoning effort.
-Furthermore, no site will be considered for Phase 2 TOD Alignment Rezoning that does not have an adopted future land use of Transit Oriented Development along the Blue Line light rail alignment.
+If a parcel with a recommended future land use of transit oriented development currently has a UMUD zoning district or has an Urban Conditional or Optional zoning district (e.g. TOD-MO, MUDD(CD), etc.), it will not be rezoned as part of this initiative.
+Furthermore, no site will be considered for TOD Alignment Rezoning that does not have an adopted future land use of Transit Oriented Development along the Blue Line light rail alignment.